SelinaFischer/SelinaFischer/README.md

 ⭐️ *Driven by curiosity.
 Grounded in empathy.
 Energised by innovation.*

-🚀 **Seasoned Product Manager** with 8+ years of experience across B2B, B2C SaaS, eCommerce, PropertyTech and TravelTech.
+🚀 **Seasoned Product Manager** with 8+ years of experience across B2B/B2C SaaS, eCommerce, PropertyTech, and TravelTech.
-💡 Brings a *problem-solving detective mindset* to uncover insights and deliver user-first, data-informed solutions.
+💡 Brings a *problem-solving detective mindset* to uncover insights and craft user-first, data-informed solutions.
-🌱 Equipped with new skills in data analytics and AI, driven to create impactful solutions for sustainability and green technology.
+🌱 Recently upskilled in **data analytics and AI**, with a mission to drive innovation in **sustainability and green tech**.

 ---

 ## 🔍 About Me

+### 🔍 About Me
--  Blending strategy, empathy, and execution to deliver **scalable, user-centric digital products**
+- Combines strategy, empathy, and execution to deliver scalable, user-centric digital products
--  Led B2B, B2C compliance platform launch from 0 to 1, accelerating innovation across SaaS products in travel, property, and eCommerce.
+- Led the launch of a B2B/B2C compliance platform, driving innovation across SaaS products in travel, property, and eCommerce
--  Obsessed with **continuous discovery**, data-led decisions, and stakeholder management
+- Driven by continuous discovery, data-led decision-making, and strong stakeholder collaboration
--  Trained in **Net Zero** and sustainable innovation – looking to apply this to **climate tech**
+- Formally trained in Net Zero and sustainable innovation – now seeking to apply this in **climate tech**
--  Background spans PropertyTech, Aviation, eCommerce, and TravelTech
+- Cross-industry background includes PropertyTech, Aviation, eCommerce, and TravelTech

 ---